 Many patients in the state are also adapting to new health care regulations and trying to stay close in their search for health care.
-New Hampshire Public Radio reports on patients with COBRA insurance who need to travel hours to find covered providers.
+Patients with COBRA insurance need to travel hours to find covered providers.
 Using your administration skills can help you come up with creative solutions to these problems.
 The best way to attain these skills is by getting you Bachelor’s in Health Science in New Hampshire.

 Earning Your Bachelor’s in Healthcare Administration in New Hampshire

 Ready to earn a Bachelor’s degree in health administration?
 Think about all the skills you can develop in this field of study.
 After completing a rigorous curriculum of courses laid out by your school, you can cap off your degree with an internship, an externship, or a capstone project.
 Courses that may make up the first part of your program include Health Care Policy, Medical Terminology, Medical Administration, Health Information Technology, Developing Care Organizations, and Health Administration Seminar.
 In your internship or externship experience, you may work in several different health care settings or you may choose one place to work that suits your long-term career goals.

 Higher education is extremely important in New Hampshire, which is why there are so many scholarships and grants set up for health care administration students.
 Make the most of these opportunities to minimize your educational expenses.
 The New Hampshire Charitable Foundation funds dozens of scholarships each year.
 Scholarships worth $1,000 to $5,000 are available through the New Hampshire Long Term Care Foundation.